Skip to content

 After some driving we hit the end of Route 66 again!
 We had to turn to the highway.

 The scenery changes along the road as we drive.
-The trees almost disappeared abd only small bushes.
+The trees almost disappeared and could see only small bushes.

 We turned into the Route 66 at Glenrio that is unpaved.
 I must say it is one of the best stretches of the Route 66!
 And we entered to New Mexico!